whleucka/soprano-sanctum/README.md

 ### Note

--   In order to add music directories, you must first make yourself an admin.
+-   In order to add/synchronize music directories, you must first make yourself an admin.
 Here is a simple example:

 ```mysql
 UPDATE users SET is_admin=1 WHERE id = 'some_user_id'